Saint Mary's Cathedral of KonTum

 Next to the cathedral, there's the Bishop's House, a French colonial building that also serves as the bishop of the region's resident house.
 It is a house, but one that houses a museum in miniature with religious artifacts, old photographs, tribal clothing, and relics of the region's missionary past.

 It's a humble place that harbors lots of history and context in a small space.
-The house grounds are neat and well tended, and the shaded paths a respite from the day's heat.
+The house grounds are neat and well-tended, and the shaded paths are a respite from the day's heat.
 A good place to research the spiritual change of the Central Highlands and that of the Catholic Church in Vietnam.

 Kon Tum Bishop’s House (Source: vietnamtourism)